sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

 (say-hello "Felipe")
 -> "Hello, Felipe"
 ```
-But if we try call this functin without pass an argument we'll get an erro.
+But if we try call this function without pass an argument we'll get an error.
 ```clojure
 (say-hello )
 -> rityException Wrong number of args (0) passed to: user$say-hello